reab5555/Doctor-Search-Assistant-Elastic/README.md

 <img src="icon.png" width="100" alt="alt text">

-# Elasticsearch Doctor Query and Index Prototype
+# Elasticsearch Doctor Query and Index Prototype (Hebrew Version)

 This prototype demonstrates a data pipeline and search system for processing and indexing doctor-related data from spreadsheets into Elasticsearch.
 It supports semantic search and question answering through embedding-based retrieval methods.